 Yes, you can enroll in Academic Courses or Summer Institutes.
 The F-1 Visa will be required for all full-time course work in academic courses or college summer institutes.
 Precollege Summer Institutes do not qualify for the F-1 Visa.

 How many classes can I take during the summer?

-As an international student you can enroll in a minimum of 8 units and a maximum of 18 units per session.
-Most courses are valued at 4 or 5 units each, so depending on the courses you choose; you can enroll in up to 5 classes.
-We recommend taking 8 to 12 units due to the intensive course format.
+As an international student you must enroll in a minimum of 8 units per session.
+You may enroll in a maximum of 18 units per summer.
+Most courses are valued at 4 or 5 units each, so depending on the courses you choose; you can enroll in up to 5 classes per summer, Session A and C combined.
+We recommend taking 8 to 12 units per session due to the intensive course format.

 What is the F-1 visa?